Southwest Management District: History

 Construction of the Sharpstown community, the namesake of the district, began circa 1955.
 The Texas Legislature approved the formation of the Greater Sharpstown Management District in 2005.

 On August 20, 2000.
 Houston METRO provided its first 24-hour bus service from Downtown to Sharpstown Center.
 However, due to financial difficulties in building light rail, they had to discontinue the 1:35 am, 2:35 am, and 3:33 am eastbound trips.
 The last trip from Downtown would leave at 1:05 am, and the First trip at Harwin and Reims would start at 4:00 am Effective January 26, 2003.
 They have not brought back 24 hour service since then.

 After Hurricane Katrina struck New Orleans, Louisiana, the zip code 77036 received the largest concentration of Katrina evacuees of any area in the city.
 5,991 Katrina evacuees moved into over 2,600 apartment units.
 Within a wider area, from the 610 Loop to the Houston city limits and from Westpark Drive to U.S. Highway 90A (South Main), 23,000 Katrina evacuees settled there.

 On May 31, 2013, the Houston Fire Department suffered its largest casualty in a single event, the Southwest Inn fire, with four firefighters killed and 13 others were injured while fighting a 5-alarm fire at Southwest Inn, located in Greater Sharpstown.

 Cityscape

 The district consists of around 10 sqmi of land, bounded by the Westpark Tollway to the north, Interstate 69/U.S. Route 59 and Bissonnet to the south, Beltway 8 to the west, and Hillcroft to the east.
 I-69/U.S. 59, the Westpark Tollway, and Beltway 8 are the main transit arteries.
 The main commercial arteries of the district are Bellaire Boulevard and Interstate 69/U.S. Route 59.
 The management district government estimates that the district is 15 minutes driving time from Downtown Houston.
-The Galleria, Greenway Plaza, and the Texas Medical Center.
-The district has about 8,000 single-family houses and 7,000 condominiums and townhomes.
+The district has about 8,000 single-family houses and 7,000 condominiums and townhouses.

 Greater Sharpstown includes the Sharpstown subdivision, the portion of Chinatown inside Beltway 8, a portion of Forum Park, and other nearby subdivisions.
 The district is divided into several zones, including: